yzh119/relax-sparse/docs/langref/shapes.md

 out
 ```

-By modus ponens of the assertions (.shape.size and .shape.at(n) are uninterpreted
+By modus ponens of the assertions (.shape.size and .shape.at(n) can be treated
-functions):
+as uninterpreted functions):
 ```
 assert x.shape.size == 2;
 assert x.shape.at(0) == 2;